 Nodes that have a positive stake in the network are stakeholders.
 Stakeholders can run the Cardano protocol.
 The Ouroboros protocol chooses a slot leader from the list of stakeholders on the network.

 A slot leader’s job is to receive and listen to the transactions created and multiplied by the nodes on the network.
-They then need to form a block from those transactions and sign the block using their private key.
+They then must form a block from those transactions and sign it using their private key.
 Finally, they publish the block to the network.

 How Are Slot Leaders Chosen?